 The Penguinarium habitat was renovated in 1985 to simulate features of the natural environments in which these species of penguins occur.
 The three different land sides simulate the habitat of the different species found at the Detroit Zoo.
 The temperature of the air and water is kept between 45 and 50 degrees F. The light cycle is controlled to resemble the natural photoperiod that these birds would experience in the wild.
 During the summer the days are 18 hours long, while in the winter the lights are only on for eight hours.
 This is critical for the overall health of penguins because they molt and breed when the length of day increases.

-The three penguin species living at the Detroit Zoo include king, macaroni and rockhopper, all of which are sub-Antarctic species.
+The four penguin species living at the Detroit Zoo include king, macaroni, rockhopper, and gentoo, all of which are sub-Antarctic species.
 These species require colder temperatures and, as a result, the Detroit Zoo maintains an extensive life-support system to ensure the environment the penguins need.

 King penguins are closely related to the emperor penguin of “March of the Penguins” fame.
 Unlike emperors, however, king penguins nest on islands north of Antarctica and are not adapted to the extreme temperatures that emperors endure.
 They spend most of their life at sea, mainly in areas free of pack ice.
 They dive deeply in search of food, often reaching depths of 300 meters.
 Like emperor penguins, kings rear only one chick at a time, and it may take eight months or longer for the chick to fledge and become independent.
 As a result, a pair of king penguins will only raise one chick every other year.